alu042/HumanVsRobot/README.md

 #### Progression & Submission
 - After rating an answer, move users to the next one automatically
-- Clearly indicate progress (e.g., "Question 2 of 5")
+- Clearly indicate progress (e.g., "Question 2 of 10")
 - Once all answers are rated, present a submission button
 - Include a "Thank You" page upon submission with an option for additional feedback

+#### Dashboard
+- Real-time display of survey statistics

 ### Backend & Database